 What to expect from your photographer on the wedding day

-This is somewhat general and depends on many things.
+The stages of the day outlined here are somewhat general as far as weddings go and depend on many things.
 You may or may not be having a traditional style wedding with a sit-down dinner reception.
 Also, it may not be possible to cover everything depending on your timeline, travel distances between each spot and how many hours you've booked.
 Also, if everything runs behind, I may not be able to get as much variety in photos, but I will work fast and hard to get something.

 Usually I will show up in the morning to either the bride or groom's getting ready location.
 I start by gathering up your details and photographing them.
 For brides, this is their dress, shoes, veil, jewelry, fragrance, rings, invitation and flowers.
 For grooms, this can be their suit, tie, shoes, cuff links, bow tie and boutonniere.
 You can ignore me while I'm doing this.